mui/mui-x/docs/data/tree-view/rich-tree-view/items/items.md

 :::

 :::warning
-Unlike the `TreeView` component, the `RichTreeView` component only supports string labels, you can't pass React nodes to it.
+Unlike the `SimpleTreeView` component, the `RichTreeView` component only supports string labels, you can't pass React nodes to it.
 :::

 ## Disabled items